webxdc/store/README.md

   However, the `source_code_url` already provides an (unauthenticated) way to point to the author(s).

-## Developing / Building from source
+## Developing / building from source

 ### Requirements